Frequently asked questions about NDAs

 Signatories of a document must be given a copy of the finalized document.
 Additionally, they are required to keep an accurate and complete electronic record of the document.

-End users can view their own NDAs and NDA status in your Trust Portal.
+End users can view their own NDAs and NDA status in your Trust Center.

 Example showing access granted, but NDA not signed